Berkeley-CS61B/website-sp24/projects/proj0/index.md

 7. `TestTiltNoMerge`: 10%
 8. `TestMultipleMoves`: 15%
 9. `TestNbyN`: 15%

+Note that `TestMoveTileUp` and `TestTiltColumn` are not worth any points.
+These tests are meant to be sanity checks for your helper methods.

 It is important that you commit work to your repository _at frequent intervals_.
 Version control is a powerful tool for saving yourself when you mess something up or your dog eats your project, but you must use it regularly if it is to be of any use.
 Feel free to commit every 15 minutes; Git only saves what has changed, even though it acts as if it takes a snapshot of your entire project.